It’s OK to walk away

 It’s ok to walk away if you have checked the baby is safe and the crying is getting to you.
 After a few minutes when you are feeling calm, go back and check on the baby.

 Think about how you might take your mind off the crying.
-Make sure that the baby is safe before walking away and that you must go back to check on the baby after a few minutes when you can feel yourself calming down.
-It is important as parents to find time for yourselves to help you cope through what can be a stressful time.
+Make sure that the baby is safe before walking away.
+Then you must go back to check on the baby after a few minutes, when you feel yourself calming down.
+It is important as parents to find time for yourselves to help you cope through, what can be, a stressful time.

 Crying plan